How Ajax replaced their biggest transfer sales, from Suarez to De Jong

 If there’s one nation outside their own which has greatly contributed to Ajax’s fortunes down the years it’s Denmark, some of the greats from that European nation have worn their fabled jersey, from Michael Laudrup to Christian Eriksen and the powers that be felt they had another star on their hands when Kasper Dolberg broke through after signing from hometown side Silkeborg IF.

 Life began so well, bagging 16 goals across 29 league matches in the 2016/17 season but he’d soon tail off, registering 17 strikes across his next 49 outings.
 Following their incredible 2018/19 campaign, the decision was made to part ways, Ligue 1 side OGC Nice acquired his signature for a reported €20.5m and he’s slowly returning to form.
 In the meantime, former boss Erik ten Hag assimilated former U-21 striker Lassina Traoré into his first team.
-The 20-year-old has so far made 29 appearances, finding the net on 12 occasions, with five of those coming in Ajax’s sensational 13-0 win at VVV-Venlo earlier in the season.
+The 21-year-old made 31 appearances in total across all competitions, scoring 12 times including five as part of a 13-0 win over VVV-Venlo.
+But that would be the highlight of his Ajax career, as Traoré was sold to Shakhtar Donestk last summer.

 Sold: Luis Suárez (€26.5m) | Successor: Kolbeinn Sigthórsson (€4.5m)